 Did you think Kira was all sweet and innocent?
 Not when it comes to us.
 Actually, she has stated on many occasions that I'm one of her favorite characters to mess with.
 She loves to see how I'll react to all the crap she throws at me, and frankly, it drives me nuts.
 I wonder sometimes if torturing fictional characters is her way of getting back at the world for what it's done to her.
 Whatever that is.
 Ours is a strictly professional relationship; I don't know the details of her life.

 So when an author throws something in the way of challenges at you... unfortunately, you have to take it and run.
 Otherwise it'll get worse.
 Actually, it gets worse a lot of the time anyway.
 But Kira does know what she's doing, I guess, so in the end, it'll work out.
 She's decently benevolent when it comes to endings.
 I can't guarantee that for everyone, though.

 At this point, authors usually lose it a little.
 It's good to stay out of their way, as hard as that might seem.
-It will be very tempting as a character to yell at them even more, especially if the problem is the first one.
+It will be very tempting as a character to yell at them even more.
 But unfortunately, writers are really stubborn, slightly stupid people, and they're going to have to figure this out themselves.
 Good news is, if you two are actually compatible, they will.
 It'll take a while, but they'll get there.